 masters, so that all your servers start running the new code at the same time, without

 How Code Manager works Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your environments and modules.

-Configuring Code Manager To configure Code Manager, you'll enable it in Puppet Enterprise (PE), set up authentication, and test the communication between the control repo and Code Manager.
+Configuring Code Manager To configure Code Manager, enable it in Puppet Enterprise (PE), set up authentication, and test the communication between the control repo and Code Manager.

 Customize Code Manager configuration in Hiera To customize your Code Manager configuration, set parameters with Hiera.